Techwith-Aditya/Assignment_BTech2026_2201920130014/README.md

 - **PS**: Reformat Department Table
 - **Approach**: Used a pivot table approach to transform monthly revenue into columns.
 Grouped by id and used MAX with CASE to extract revenues for each month.
 Runs in O(n) time...
 - **Platform**: Leetcode

+---

+## Day 16 - 10th Feb 2025

+### DSA
+1. **Problem 1**
+   - **PS**: Multiply two linked lists
+   - **Approach**: Converted two linked lists into numbers by iterating through them and forming the number digit by digit.
+Used modulo operation to prevent overflow.
+Multiplied the two numbers and applied modulo again to return the final result.
+Runs in O(n + m) time with O(1) space...
+   - **Platform**: GeeksForGeeks

+2. **Problem 2**
+   - **PS**: Delete nodes having greater value on right
+   - **Approach**: Recurred to the end of the linked list and processed nodes in reverse order.
+Updated the next pointers to skip nodes having a greater value on the right.
+Returned the modified head.
+Runs in O(n) time with O(n) recursion space...
+   - **Platform**: GeeksForGeeks

+3. **Problem 3**
+   - **PS**: Next Greater Element
+   - **Approach**: Used a stack to efficiently find the next greater element for each array element in reverse order.
+Popped smaller elements to maintain the stack's decreasing order.
+Assigned the next greater element or -1 if none existed.
+Converted the result array to an ArrayList.
+Runs in O(n) time with O(n) space...
+   - **Platform**: GeeksForGeeks

+### OOPS
+- **PS**: Design HashSet
+- **Approach**: Simulated all operations using following operations...
+  - Used a boolean array of size 1,000,001 to directly store presence of elements, ensuring O(1) time complexity for add, remove, and contains operations.
+  - Eliminated the need for complex hashing or collision handling by utilizing direct indexing, leading to O(n) space usage...
+- **Platform**: Leetcode

+### DBMS
+- **PS**: Swap Salary
+- **Approach**: Used a CASE statement in the UPDATE query to swap 'm' with 'f' and vice versa for the sex column.
+Runs in O(n) time with O(1) space...
+- **Platform**: Leetcode